 Kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
-The primary indication for kidney transplantation is End-stage renal failure... read more is an option for patients with end-stage renal disease due to lupus nephritis.
-Recurrent disease in the graft is uncommon (< 5%), but risk may be increased in blacks, females, and younger patients.
+The primary indication for kidney transplantation is End-stage renal failure... read more is an option for patients with end-stage kidney disease due to lupus nephritis.
+Recurrent disease in the graft is uncommon (< 5%), but risk may be increased in Black people, females, and younger patients.

-Do urinalysis and measure serum creatinine in all patients with lupus and do renal biopsy if an unexplained abnormality is found in either, particularly in the presence of low C3 and C4 and elevated dsDNA.
+Obtain urinalysis and measure serum creatinine in all patients with SLE and renal biopsy if an unexplained abnormality is found in either, particularly in the presence of low C3 and C4 and elevated dsDNA.

 Initiate angiotensin inhibition for even mild hypertension and treat atherosclerotic risk factors aggressively.

-Treat active, potentially reversible nephritis with corticosteroids plus cyclophosphamide and/or mycophenolate mofetil.
+Treat active, potentially reversible nephritis with corticosteroids plus mycophenolate mofetil and/or cyclophosphamide.

 Continue maintenance therapy for at least 2 years, which typically includes mycophenolate and low-dose prednisone.